Andyccs/sport-news-retrieval/README.md

 * A text area waiting for keywords.
 The click of search button will trigger a query to backend solr to retrieve records.
 Then records are displayed in the page.
 ![Alt text](/UI/query_demo.gif)
 Note: In the current implementation, a HTTP GET request is made to UI/fake_news.json and display the records in that file.
-In the future, we need to query the backend solr and we shall also edit the http template based on its schema.
+In the future, we need to query the backend solr and we shall also edit the html template based on its schema.